sustainable-computing-io/kepler-doc/docs/source/index.rst

 *Kubernetes Efficient Power Level Exporter*

-Kepler uses eBPF to probe energy related system stats and exports as Prometheus metrics
+Kepler (Kubernetes-based Efficient Power Level Exporter) is a Prometheus exporter.
+It uses eBPF to probe CPU performance counters and Linux kernel tracepoints.
+These data and stats from cgroup and sysfs are fed into ML models to estimate energy consumption by Pods.

 Check us out on GitHub ➡️ https://github.com/sustainable-computing-io/kepler

-This is test PR